m7b/epsoscanify/README.md

 2. Install NAPS2 ([Link](https://www.naps2.com/))

-3. Expand the environment variable ´PATH´ with the installation folder of NAPS2.
-So that windows can find the ´NAPS2.console´ command.
+3. Expand the environment variable `PATH` with the installation folder of NAPS2.
+So that windows can find the `NAPS2.Console.exe` command.

-4. Enable OCR with support for preferred language

-   - Open command promt and execute following commands:
+4. Enable OCR with support for preferred language.
+For this open command promt and execute following commands:

-     * ´NAPS2.console install -ocr´
-     * ´NAPS2.console install -lang=eng´
-     * ´NAPS2.console install -lang=deu´
+   - `NAPS2.Console --install generic-import´
+   - `NAPS2.Console --install ocr-eng`
+   - `NAPS2.Console --install ocr-deu`